bytebase/bytebase.com/content/docs/vcs-integration/overview.md

 ![gitops-workflow](/content/docs/vcs-integration/overview/gitops-workflow.webp)

-If the built-in workflow is suitable, you can opt to Bytebase API to fully customize the workflow and integrate with your CI pipeline.
-See [Automating Database Schema Change workflow Using GitHub Actions](/docs/tutorials/github-ci/).
+If the built-in workflow is not suitable, you can opt to [Bytebase API](/docs/api/overview/) to fully customize the workflow to integrate with your CI pipeline.
+See [Automating Database Schema Change workflow Using GitHub Actions](/docs/tutorials/github-ci/) as an example.

 You can check this [demo issue](https://demo.bytebase.com/issue/hrprodvcs-alter-schema-add-city-102) to see what it looks like after the setup.
 This issue is created by Bytebase after observing the [code commit](https://github.com/s-bytebase/hr-sample/commit/5208900f520468574a9aaca17b4cb99987dbc4f6).